• Skip to main content

 What to Expect

-During this SPREE excursion, students will be getting into the water up to their ankles.
+During this SPREE excursion, students will be getting into the water up to their ankles (even in the winter!).
 Teachers should prepare their students to get wet and plan appropriately.
 SPREE instructors will provide all of the instruction and all materials needed for the excursion.
 Students will also be broken into small groups to rotate through activities.

 What SPREE Expects From You